Sonickers/ecommarce-metrics-platform/README.md

   - `Faker`: For generating mock data.
 - **Tools**:
   - Docker: For containerized database setup.
-  - GitHub: For version control and project collaboration.
+  - GitHub: For version control.

 ---